-Jesus (Peace be upon him), as he never told that he is God, and as he told that the Father is the only God, as I mentioned before, Jesus didn’t say anything concerning the Trinity, there are some verses Christians use to prove the Trinity, I will try to discuss it in this section:
+The Trinity is the main Christian belief which states that the Father, the Son and the Holy Spirit are one God.
+This section will discuss the trinity, and see if it is really from God or not.
+Jesus (Peace be upon him) never told that he is God, but he rather said that the Father is the only true God, as mentioned before, Jesus didn’t say anything concerning the Trinity.
+However there are some verses Christians cite to prove the Trinity.

 God using the plural for Himself?

-Gen 1:27 And God created man in his own image, in the image of God created he him; male and female created he them.
+Genesis 1:27 And God created man in his own image, in the image of God created he him; male and female created he them.

 Mat 28:19 Go ye therefore, and make disciples of all the nations, baptizing them into the name of the Father and of the Son and of the Holy Spirit:

-Actually there are some comments on this verse:
+There are some comments on this verse:

-- The verse doesn’t say that the Father, the Son, and the Holy Ghost are one, all what it said is to baptize people in the name of the 3 of them, saying name not names doesn’t mean that the 3 are one.
-When a leader tells his soldiers: “fight your enemies in the name of the country the people and the king” doesn’t mean that the 3 are one, this is the same case for 1 Peter 1:1-2.
+- The verse doesn’t say that the Father, the Son, and the Holy Ghost are one, all what it said is to baptize people in the name of the 3 of them.
+Saying name not names doesn’t mean that the 3 are one.
+When a leader tells his soldiers: “fight your enemies in the name of the country the people and the king” doesn’t mean that the 3 are one.
+Otherwise, if we used the same way, we can have another Trinity from the Bible:

-- The apostles didn’t respond to what Jesus ordered them in this verse, since the baptismal formula was never told that way by the apostles, but they were always baptizing people in the name of Jesus, and they were baptizing the Jews only not the gentiles, only Paul and Baranabas (who were not present when Jesus said the above) baptized the gentiles.
+- The apostles didn’t respond to what Jesus ordered in this verse, since the baptismal formula was never told that way by the apostles, but they were always baptizing people in the name of Jesus, and they were baptizing the Jews only not the gentiles, only Paul and Baranabas (who were not present when Jesus said the above) baptized the gentiles.

 ”Of the rest I say nothing; but of the very confession of our faith in Father, Son, and Holy Ghost, what is the written source?
 If it be granted that, as we are baptized, so also under the obligation to believe, we make our confession in like terms as our baptism, in accordance with the tradition of our baptism and in conformity with the principles of true religion, let our opponents grant us too the right to be as consistent in our ascription of glory as in our confession of faith.”
+(Source here)

-Johannine Comma (1 John5:7)
+Johannine Comma (1 John 5:7)

 “The reasons which seem to me to prove that the passage included in brackets is spurious, and should not be regarded as a part of the inspired writings, are briefly the following:

-II.
-It is missing in the earliest versions, and, indeed, in a large part of the versions of the New Testament which have been made in all former times.
+- It is missing in the earliest versions, and, indeed, in a large part of the versions of the New Testament which have been made in all former times.
 It is wanting in both the Syriac versions – one of which was made probably in the first century; in the Coptic, Armenian, Slavonic, Ethiopic, and Arabic.